-Being a yoga teacher, I might be biased, but the gift of yoga is something that gives someone benefits for their body and their mind, both of which are great for your heart health.
+This might seem like one out of left field, but the gift of yoga is something that gives someone benefits for their body and their mind, both of which are great for your heart health.
 During the summer season, there are a lot of free or discounted yoga classes to try throughout Australia.
 Check your council website for these events.

 Bocce (Italian) or Boules (French) is a game with a European flavour, but one that works well in the great outdoors.
+It's the ideal social game.
 You can play almost anywhere, whether it's in your backyard or pack a picnic along with your Boules set and head to the park.

 Check out these bocce tutorial videos on YouTube to learn more about the game.

 Fitness trackers can be a great way to reinforce and quantify healthy, active behaviour in people.
 Pair that with encouraging your friends and family to join a free group and they will be taking a step towards better heart health in 2018.

 Football is traditionally a winter sport, but who says you can’t kick a ball around in summer?
 Whether you prefer a round ball or the oval variety, each game offers a different set of challenges and requires entirely different skills.
 Why not choose a variety of footballs from different codes and to keep your friends and family ‘on the ball’.